 We recognize interest and penalties related to income tax matters as a component of income tax expense.
-At June 30, 2024, we had gross unrecognized tax benefits totaling \$3.9 million, an increase from \$3.0 million as of June 30, 2023.
-A reconciliation of the beginning and ending amount of unrecognized tax benefits including related interest is as follows (in thousands):
+As of June 30, 2025, we had gross unrecognized tax benefits totaling \$3.9 million, consistent with the year ago period.

+A reconciliation of the beginning and ending amount of unrecognized tax benefits including related interest and penalties is as follows (in thousands):
-June 30,

-202 24 2023

-Beginning balance \$ 3,000 \$ 2,474

-Additions for tax positions related to the current year 891 817

-Additions for tax positions of prior years 335 170

-Reductions resulting from a lapse of the applicable statute of limitations (338) (461)

-Ending balance \$ 3,888 \$ 3,000
+June 30, 2025 2024 Beginning balance \$ 3,888 \$ 3,000 Additions for current year tax positions 597 891 Additions for tax positions of prior years 352 335 Reductions resulting from lapse of applicable statute of limitations (800) (338) Reductions related to settlements with taxing authorities (114) - Ending balance \$ 3,923 \$ 3,888

-We had approximately \$0.5 million and \$0.3 million accrued for interest at June 30, 2024 and 2023, respectively.
-If the \$3.9 million of unrecognized tax benefits and related interest and penalties at June 30, 2024 were recognized, approximately \$3.1 million would be recorded as a benefit to income tax expense.
-It is reasonably possible that various issues relating to approximately \$0.8 million of the total gross unrecognized tax benefits at June 30, 2024 will be resolved within the next twelve months as exams are completed or statutes expire.
-If recognized, approximately \$0.7 million of unrecognized tax benefits would reduce our income tax expense in the period realized.
+We had \$0.6 million and \$0.5 million accrued for interest and penalties as of June 30, 2025 and 2024, respectively.
+If the \$3.9 million of unrecognized tax benefits and related interest and penalties at June 30, 2025 were recognized, approximately \$3.2 million would be recorded as a benefit to income tax expense.
+It is reasonably possible that various issues relating to approximately \$1.0 million of the total gross unrecognized tax benefits at June 30, 2025 will be resolved within the next twelve months as exams are completed or statutes expire.
+If recognized, approximately \$0.8 million of unrecognized tax benefits would reduce our income tax expense in the period realized.

-The Company conducts business globally and, as a result, the Company or one or more of its subsidiaries files income tax returns in the United States, various state, and foreign jurisdictions.
+The Company conducts business globally and, as a result, the Company or one or more of its subsidiaries files income tax returns in the U.S., various state, and foreign jurisdictions.
 In the normal course of business, our tax filings are subject to examination by federal, state, and foreign taxing authorities.
-As of June 30, 2024, our U.S. federal income tax return for the tax year of 2021 through the current period remain subject to examination.
+As of June 30, 2025, our U.S. federal income tax return for the tax year of 2022 through the current period remain subject to examination.
 In addition, we conduct business in various states which are subject to audit from fiscal year 2018 to the current year.
-Our foreign operations in Canada are subject to examination from the 2020 year through the current period and from the 2018 year through the current period in Mexico.
-We are not subject to income tax in Honduras as we operate in a special economic zone.
+Our foreign operations are subject to examination from the 2021 year through the current period in Canada and from the 2018 year through the current period in Mexico.
+We are not subject to income tax in Honduras.